-As soon as the owner of a growing business has maximized their own time available for the sales function (by hiring others to do as much as possible of the service function), they will naturally want to hire additional people to help continue growing revenue.
+As soon as the owner of a growing insurance agency has maximized their own time available for the sales function (by hiring others to do as much as possible of the service function), they will naturally want to hire additional people to help continue growing revenue.
 This is a critical moment in the growth trajectory of the business!

 Many years ago, the United Negro College Fund (I told you it was many years ago!) had a series of TV ads with the slogan “A mind is a terrible thing to waste”.
 The idea was we should invest in what’s important.

 I’d like to think about the same idea with respect to the people who create sales (also known as income) for our agencies.